mattsemar/dsp-bulldozer/readme.md

 Click the `Install with Mod Manager` link above.

 ## Acknowledgements

 Thanks to runeranger, Madac, Veretragna, Narceen & Bem on Discord for helpful suggestions and bug reports.

 ## Changelog

+#### v1.0.24

+Skip over landing capsule when removing planet vegetation

 #### v1.0.23